sendecka/MY_PROJECT-/01 PROJECT - NETFLIX/README.md

 ## Analyses Conducted

-1. Distribution of Content Types
-- Analyzed the distribution between Movies and TV Shows.
-2. Content Production by Country
-- Identified top countries producing content on Netflix.
-3. Trends in Release Years
-- Examined trends in the number of productions over the years.
-4. Rating Distribution
+Step 1: Importing libraries and loading data
+Step 2: Data mining
+Step 3: Data cleansing
+Step 4: Data analysis
-- Analyzed the distribution of ratings for Netflix content.
+1. Analysis of the distribution of content types (movies vs. series)
+2. Number of productions depending on the country
+3. Analysis of publishing trends
+4. The number of Movies published after the year 2000
-5. Duration Analysis
+5. Rating analysis
+6. Move duration analysis
-- Investigated the distribution of movie durations and the number of seasons for TV shows.
+7. Distribution of the number of seasons of series on Netflix
-6. Most Frequent Directors and Actors
+8. Most frequently collaborating directors and actors
+  A. The most prolific directors
-- Identified the most prolific directors and frequently appearing actors.
+  B. The most frequently appearing actors
-7. Seasonality of Content Additions
+9. Seasonality of adding new content
-- Explored patterns in the dates when content was added to Netflix.
-8. Rating Trends by Release Year
-- Analyzed how ratings have varied over different release years.
-9. Production Trends by Country and Year
-- Visualized the number of productions by country and release year.
+  A. Number of added productions by month
-10. Correlation Analysis
-- Examined correlations between numerical variables in the dataset.
-11. Genre Popularity
+  B. Number of added productions per day of the week
-- Identified the most popular genres of content on Netflix.
+10. The most popular genres of movies and programs
-12. Director Rating Analysis
-- Investigated the distribution of ratings across different directors.
+11. Content analysis
+  A. Analyze the most common words in titles.
+  B. Analyze the most common words in the descriptions.
+12. Display correlation between release year and move duration Step 5: Recommendation system based on genre

 ## Tools and Technologies